TheGreenMachine/GreenVision/README.md

 `sudo make install`

 6. That's it!
 Now open the GreenVision.pro file in Qt Creator and it should work!
 Remember to only open one main cpp at a time.

+## Visual Studio - Windows

+1. Download OpenCV - We will not be building from source for windows to head to [OpenCV](https://opencv.org/releases.html) and download the latest release.
+Click on the self extracting archive, and move the files to where you want your libraries to be stored.
+I suggest the root of the C drive, so C:\opencv.

+2. Next, you are going to want to add the bin directory to your system path.
+On Windows, go to Advanced System Settings > Enviroment Variables > System Variables > Path.
+Click "Edit", and then click "New".
+In the following prompt copy and paste the path to the bin folder in OpenCV.
+For example, if you installed to C:\opencv, it would be C:\opencv\build\x64\vc14\bin

+3. Open the project in Visual Studio.
+You should get some errors, that's normal.

+4. Include OpenCV in Visual Studio.
+* First, make sure the solution platforn reads x64, not x86.
+* Next, open the project properties.
+Go to C/C++ > General, and copy and paste the path to the OpenCV include folder into the "Additional Library Directories" box, and click apply.
+For me, the path looks like C:\opencv\build\include.
+* Now go to Linker > General in the properties pane.
+Copy and paste the path to the OpenCV lib folder in the "Additional Library Directories" box and hit apply.
+* Finally, go to Input.
+Open your OpenCV directory and navigate to the lib folder.
+Inside there should be a .lib file that is similar to opencv_world341d.lib.
+Make sure to pick the one that ends in "d".
+5. That's it!
+If you did everything correctly and rebuild, GreenVision should run!